Frequently Asked Questions about Foster Parenting

 Why are children placed in foster homes?

-Department of Children & Family Services is committed to child protection and family preservation.
+Office of Community Services is committed to child protection and family preservation.
 Every child is entitled to grow up in a permanent family.
 The primary and preferred way of achieving this goal is to provide families experiencing turmoil with services to prevent the need to place children outside their homes.
-When a child must be separated from the family the Department of Children & Family Services will provide a healthy and safe environment and will make appropriate and timely efforts to provide services to reunite the family.
-The Department of Children & Family Services will provide appropriate homes for children who cannot be reunited with their families.
+When a child must be separated from the family the Office of Community Services will provide a healthy and safe environment and will make appropriate and timely efforts to provide services to reunite the family.
+The Office of Community Services will provide appropriate homes for children who cannot be reunited with their families.

 Who can be a foster family?